nclarius/KWin-window-geometry-scripts/README.md

-# KWin-window-geometry-scripts
-KWin scripts targeting window positioning
+# KWin Window Positioning Scripts

+Collection of small extensions for KDE’s window manager targeting window geometry.

+For more information, please see the readmes in the individual folders.